YPSH-DGC/YPSH/README.md

 |             | Setup   | GUI does not work properly | Not tested     | Not tested     |

 ### Manual Building on Your Env
+If you want to run and build NABS locally, follow these steps:
 1. Install Python 3.9 or later (Python 3.12 or later is recommended).
 2. Create and activate a Python virtual environment (using pyenv, venv, uv, anaconda, miniconda, etc.).
 Since NABS installs dependencies automatically, do this if you want to build in a different environment.
 3. Prepare a configuration file (used by the Configurator to configure PyYPSH).
 If not provided, defaults will be applied.